patilchetan25/HealthApp/README.md

  ## Approach

 * Gathering the Data: Data preparation is the primary step for any machine learning problem.
 We will be using a dataset from Kaggle for this problem.
 This dataset consists of two CSV files one for training and one for testing.
-There is a total of 133 columns in the dataset out of which 132 columns represent the symptoms and the last column is the prognosis.

 * Cleaning the Data: Cleaning is the most important step in a machine learning project.
 The quality of our data determines the quality of our machine-learning model.
 So it is always necessary to clean the data before feeding it to the model for training.
 In our dataset all the columns are numerical, the target column i.e. prognosis is a string type and is encoded to numerical form using a label encoder.